onpreya-kswk/Olist-ecommerce-insights/README.md

 - All three states buy from SP-based sellers at a similar rate (71–78% of orders) — it's not about relying on out-of-state sellers more.
 - What's left is plain distance: PE and CE sit roughly 2,000+ km from SP, where most sellers are based.

-*Shows only states with 1,000+ orders (14 of 27).
+*Shows only states with 1,000+ orders.
 The rest were excluded — too few orders to draw a reliable pattern from.*